How your operation actually shows up. Across humans and AI.

 The progression.
 Four levels.

-- No written rubric
+- No written standard

 - No shared definition of good